datNoko/Keyboard-Configs/README.md

 # Keyboard-Configs
+##The Ultimate ANSI Layout for DE-ISO users

-Here you will find my QMK Keymap files for me Keyboards i use.
+Here you will find my QMK Keymap files for my Keyboards i use.
 The folder structure is the same as in QMK.
-Most of my Configs are written for DE-ISO so that the FN Layers enable the ANSI Keys
+Most of my Configs are written for DE-ISO so that the FN Layers enable the US-ANSI Keys

+The reason for the F13 to F17 Keys is that those keys are used for my Foobar keymaps.
+That way i can control them without interfering with other Programs.
+F16 and F17 is used for Volume Up and Down
+F13, F14 and F15 are Previous Track, Play/Pause, Next Track.

+The third layer have normal media keys placed on the arrow keys.

-Layer 1
+Layer 0

 		  ,-----------------------------------------------------------------.
 		  |Esc~| 1|  2|  3|  4|  5|  6|  7|  8|  9|  0|  ß|  ´|Backsp |F24  |